arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 There are also many questions and answers about `seaborn` available on [stackoverflow](https://stackoverflow.com/questions/tagged/seaborn/) and [discourse](https://discourse.matplotlib.org/c/3rdparty/seaborn/21), so if you run into trouble that can be a good place to look for answers.

 We have several interactive python data science notebooks available on google colab, some of which use `seaborn`.
-They all provide excellent opportunities to pratice data science skill in python:
+They all provide excellent opportunities to practice data science skill in python:

 - [Introduction to tabular .csv data with pandas](https://colab.research.google.com/github/arcus/education-materials/blob/master/tidy-csv-pandas/tidy-csv-pandas-full.ipynb)
 - [Exploring diagnostic data with python](https://colab.research.google.com/github/arcus/education-materials/blob/master/data-analysis-with-pandas/01-exploring-diagnostic-data-with-pandas.ipynb)